A marketplace where users can grow

-To accelerate their cloud migration, Etsy wanted to bring on outside expertise to help in the adoption of new tooling and technology, such as Terraform, Kubernetes and Prometheus.
+To accelerate their migration to Google Cloud, Etsy wanted to bring on outside expertise to help in the adoption of new tooling and technology, such as Terraform, Kubernetes and Prometheus.
 Thoughtworks infrastructure engineers and technical product managers joined search infrastructure, continuous deployment services, compute, observability and machine learning infrastructure teams.
 Unsurprisingly, after the cloud migration, the optimization for the cloud didn't stop.
 Each team continued to look for opportunities to utilize the cloud to its full extent.
 With the help of the architecture advisory group, they looked at things such as how to reduce the amount of custom code by moving to industry-standard tools, improving cost efficiency and improving feedback loops.

 from the end 2019 (46.35 million) to the end of 2021 (96.3 million)

 from the end 2019 (2.6 million) to the end of 2021 (7.5 million)